 If you own a home that's paid off, you're already responsible for making these payments on your own, and they can be a great way to make progress toward a minimum spend since they're generally pretty hefty costs.

-13. Grab the Bill When Dining with Friends and Family
+13. Grab the Bill When Dining Out

 Make sure you ask them ahead of time if they're OK with it and clarify that you want to be repaid.
 Otherwise, they might not be onboard, or might think you're just picking up the tab for them.